Yvette Phillips: Confessions of a Vintage Fabric Addict

 It’s all about the fabric

-The problem with vintage fabric is, if you fall in love with something, the knowledge that you might never come across more of it, makes it hard to resist!
+The problem with vintage fabric is, that if you fall in love with something, the knowledge that you might never come across more of it, makes it hard to resist!
 I have boxes and boxes of it in the loft – more than I could ever use.
 Of course, that doesn’t stop me from wanting more – it’s definitely an addiction that I find difficult to resist.

-I deliberately buy as few new materials as possible and only when I really need to, for example needles, calico and stretcher bars which I mount my work on.
+I deliberately buy as few new materials as possible and only when I really need to, for example, needles, calico and stretcher bars which I mount my work on.
 I try not to buy any vintage fabric but when I do, my main source is eBay.

 I mostly limit myself now to looking for plain vintage silks, which are great for stitching on.
 I’m also very partial to mid-century painterly abstract designs, which are brilliant for collage.
 Apart from eBay, I occasionally pick up vintage curtains from antique shops or have pieces gifted to me.